 Hooray, you arrived at your destination!
 We hope that everything went smoothly and your new home away from home is as awesome as you imagined it would be.
 However, there may or may not still be a few questions left: Like, how do I get to school on the first day?
 What do I do if I’m jetlagged?
 And can my parents come visit?
 To make sure you can focus on the exciting parts of the trip – like expanding your vocabulary, having fun with friends, and using the hashtag #EFMoment a lot – we collected some questions that we know a lot of students have while they’re abroad.
-Then, we asked our study abroad experts for all the answers and put together another edition of our handy study abroad Q&A. Enjoy part 2 and learn all about how to get the most out of your trip abroad:
+Then, we asked our study abroad experts for all the answers and put together another edition of our handy study abroad Q&A. Before reading on, check out Part 1 to learn all about how to get the most out of your trip abroad:

 1. How do I get to school on the first day?

 This is one of the first things you should ask your homestay parents, roommates, or residence staff.
 They can tell you which bus or train to take, where to get off, and how to get to the actual building.
 In case you don’t get a local SIM card right away and are not sure if you can get Wi-Fi, just make a print screen or a print-out of the maps, and you’re good to go (and get there).
 For the first day of school, we recommend that you plan enough time – everything will be new and might take a bit more time.
 If you have the chance, why not do a dry run?
 In case you have some time off before you go to school, just check out the route and practice commuting.

 2. What happens if I don’t understand anything?

 Depending on your initial language level, it might take some time to get used to hearing nothing but the foreign language all day – but that’s exactly what will help you learn.
 Having a dictionary handy can be helpful at the beginning.
 The host family and staff at the school are used to being surrounded by people with all kinds of language levels, so they will be able to speak slower and use basic vocabulary if necessary.